 - Redirection – to manage 301 redirections and keep track of 404 errors without requiring knowledge of Apache .htaccess files.

 A WordPress website is a great platform for marketing and sales tools.
-Setup a great looking website that drives interest in a services and converts leads.
+Setup a great looking website that drives interest in services and converts leads.
 The website should be easy to navigate and give all the information that the visitors are looking for.

 If you find this useful, let me know by commenting below.